 Take them with you.
 There's nothing wrong in taking things you love.
 In fact, those are the things you will need a lot when you are far away from your country, hometown, friends and family.
 This includes musical instruments, family heirlooms, pictures, favourite books, your pillow, other things that you've bought to make your day-to-day life easier and convenient are worth taking with you.

-Things to leave behind, sell, donate, or give to friends and family:
+Here are some things to leave behind, sell, donate, or give to friends and family:

 - clothes and shoes